vedderb/vesc_express/main/display/README.md

 ## Image-buffers

-The graphics library is based on image-buffers, that are rectangular arrays of pixels where each pixel is of a certain format.
+The graphics library is based on image-buffers, that are rectangular arrays of pixels where all pixels are of a certain format.
 The formats we support in image-buffers are:
 1. indexed2 - 2 colors (1 bit per pixel)
 2. indexed4 - 4 colors (2 bits per pixel)